olekaspt/SA_Assignment02/README.md

 * How well was your estimates (answer for each partner)?
 * Did you account for defect injection (the pure optimist problem)?
 Reminder Defect Injection is where you will inject a bug per X Lines of Code.
 * The way CodeInGame works is it gives you the UnitTests upfront.
 How long would it have taken you to make UnitTests?
-* For the UnitTests that were provided, would you have come up with them on your own?
+* For this case, the UnitTests that were provided, would you have come up with them on your own?

 For you report.
 * PDF report for Part 1